-Students will be issued steel but must also purchase any other materials needed to complete their work.
-This includes more steel, cutting wheels, abrasives and paint.
-It is the students responsibility to purchase these materials to bring their ideas to fruition.
+Students will be issued resins but must also purchase any other materials needed to complete their work.
+This includes Foamular, sealants, paint, etc. It is the student's responsibility to purchase these materials to bring their ideas to fruition.

 Depending on your concept you may need: